maartene/InkSwift/README.md

 `sudo apt install libwebkit2gtk-4.0-dev`

 ## Limitations
-* None that I'm aware of.
+* When using the built in Ink compiler, don't use JavaScript tokens that can confuse string definitions, like \`.

 ## Getting started
 ### Regular XCode project